 6-5.
 In addition to answering the basic questions above, the staff member should also attempt to glean from the resources any significant activities or events associated with the department or a few historical details about the unit which will add some interest to the final historical summary.
 However, please note that these historical summaries are not meant to be detailed historical accounts of the departments.
 Instead, they are designed to be brief one or two paragraph summaries which answer the above questions and, if possible, also contain at least a few details that will aid in readability and interest of the final product.

 6-6.
-After examination of the resources and answering the questions above, a draft historical summary should be prepared following the format presented in the administrative histories template, adminhist.html, stored on the University Archives Web site (see examples in exhibit pages).
+After examination of the resources and answering the questions above, a draft historical summary should be prepared following the format of the existing administrative histories located on the University Archives web site (see examples in the Appendices below).

 6-8.
-After final approval by the University Archivist, the administrative history can be loaded onto the Archives Web site (see Policy 10, Posting Files to the Web Server for more detailed information on uploading new files to the web).
-The new history should then be linked to any appropriate index, inventory, or summary pages for that unit (see examples in exhibits).
+After final approval by the University Archivist, the administrative history can be loaded onto the Archives web site.
+The new history should then be linked to any appropriate index, inventory, or summary pages for that unit (see examples in the Appendices below).

 6-9.
 Printed copies of the new (or revised) history should be produced and included in the Administrative History Notebooks and the Vertical File.